 From the Supai Village, the trail leads you to the first and second waterfalls: Fifty Food Falls and Little Navajo Falls.
 Fifty Foot Falls is located about 8.5 miles from the trailhead and a mile or so from Supai village.
 Little Navajo Falls is directly below Fifty Foot Falls, so you can easily hit both of these at the same time during your hike.
 Then you reach the famous one – the top of Havasu Falls.
 Havasu Falls is down the hill about a half to three-quarters of a mile past Little Navajo Falls.
 You don’t need to climb to these three waterfalls to reach them in contrast to Mooney Falls and Beaver Falls.

 A massive flood changed the area in 2008.
 Chris was there before the flood, and the area looked completely different.
 After circling the small canyon, the trail starts to head down towards the creek, and you will cross two small bridges.
 You are now hiking alongside Havasu Creek under the shelter of shady cottonwood trees.

 Havasu Falls Camping

-From Havasu Falls point, it’s only 5 minutes’ walk to Havasu Falls Camping.
-On the right side of the trail is the cliff that is next to Havasu Falls, where is an excellent spot for photographs of the falls.
+After 10 miles of hiking, you reach the campground.
+From Havasu Falls point, it’s only a 5-minute walk to Havasu Falls Camping.
+On the right side of the trail is the cliff that is next to Havasu Falls, which is an excellent spot for photographs of the falls.
 There is a handrail on the right side.
-The trail heads down and enters into the Havasu Falls camping.
+The trail heads down and enters the Havasu Falls camping.
 The camping is over a half-mile long and offers many campsites, and lots of them are scenic over the streams.
 You cannot reserve a specific campsite at Havasupai.
 All sites are first-come, first-served.
-In our Havasu Falls Camping Guide and Rules article, we share with you our experience about the best campsite in this campground.
+In our Havasu Falls Camping Guide and Rules article, we share with you our experience with the best campsite in this campground.

 Mooney Falls hike